HermonaDev/via-yolo-zip-export/README.md

 ## Author

-[Your Name] - Original implementation of the ZIP-based YOLO export for VIA
+[Hermona Addisu] - Original implementation of the ZIP-based YOLO export for VIA

 ## Acknowledgments